billDrett/Lsh-Nearest-Neighbor/README.md

 <li>The nearest neighbor of a given point q </li>
 <li>The neighbors of q in a range with radius R</li>
 </lu>
+List and hashtable structure are created because STL wasn't allowed in the class

 <h2>Support</h2>
 The LSH algorithm supports:</br>